potterheaded/enterprise-storage-check/README.md

 - Direct download links from the storage, used for Artifact Cache
 - Packages

+This test is for checking compatibility only, and will not run any scale testing.

 ## Permissions used

 The current permissions used are covered in the GitHub documentation here: https://docs.github.com/en/enterprise-server/admin/github-actions/enabling-github-actions-for-github-enterprise-server/enabling-github-actions-with-amazon-s3-storage and map to APIs within AWS: https://docs.aws.amazon.com/s3/index.html